 While working remotely, your team members won’t see each other as often as they might in the office and thus might feel disconnected from your workplace culture.
 However, your leadership team can combat this and foster a close-knit team experience with remote work culture programs.

-To get a baseline for your company’s current remote workplace culture, consider these tips:
+Use the following steps to get a baseline for your company’s current workplace culture.

-- Host virtual focus groups: Once your leadership team has some ideas to improve your remote workplace culture, test them out with virtual focus groups.
+Especially for remote work environments, virtual meetings can produce great insights into work culture improvements.
+Once your leadership team has some ideas to improve your remote workplace culture, test them out with virtual focus groups.
 Get a diverse group of employees together, ask for their thoughts on your programs, and take their feedback into account while structuring the rollout.

 - Conduct skip-level meetings: If your organization has a middle-management structure, the top leadership team likely doesn’t regularly interact with lower-level employees.
 Start a direct conversation with employees that you aren’t regularly in touch with by hosting a skip-level meeting on work culture without middle managers present.
 This allows you to foster open dialogue among employees and might inspire some employees to suggest improvements.